FullScreenShenanigans/EightBittr/packages/menugraphr/README.md

 #### `replacements`

-Programmatic replacements for deliniated words.
+Programmatic replacements for delineated words.
 Allows texts in menus to contain dynamic values using predetermined strings.

 These can be hardcoded strings or functions to generate them.